MicrosoftDocs/fabric-docs/docs/data-engineering/api-graphql-editor.md

 > [!IMPORTANT]
 > The generated code uses interactive browser credentials and should be used for testing purposes only.
 In production, always register an application in Microsoft Entra and use the appropriate `client_id` and scopes.
 You can find an end-to-end example with sample code at [Connect Applications](connect-apps-api-graphql.md).

-To get started, execute a query, click the **Generate code** button and chose the language accordingly:
+To get started, execute a query, select the **Generate code** button and chose the language accordingly:

 :::image type="content" source="media/api-graphql-editor/query-editor-codegen.png" alt-text="Screenshot of the API editor screen after opening the generate code option." lightbox="media/api-graphql-editor/query-editor-codegen.png":::